United States Football League (2022–2023): History

+2022 season

 On January 25, 2022, the city of Birmingham announced that the league headquarters would be in Birmingham, and all games of the 2022 USFL season would be played at Protective Stadium and Legion Field.

-The first game was played on April 16, 2022 between the Birmingham Stallions and the New Jersey Generals at Protective Stadium.
+The first game was played on April 16, 2022, between the Birmingham Stallions and the New Jersey Generals at Protective Stadium.
 The game was broadcast by Fox and NBC, the first football game simulcast on over-the-air broadcast networks since the final week of the 2007 NFL regular season when a game between the New England Patriots and the New York Giants aired on CBS and NBC in addition to cable NFL Network.
 Tickets were released to the public at $10 per person; children aged 15 and under were admitted for free.

 On February 16, 2022, the league announced that the 2022 Playoffs would be held in Canton, Ohio, at Tom Benson Hall of Fame Stadium instead of Birmingham due to conflicting scheduling with the 2022 World Games.
 The following day, on February 17, 2022, the league revealed uniforms for each team.
-The day after that the league announced the draft order for the 2022 USFL Draft.
+The day after that the league announced the draft order for the 2022 USFL draft.
+The Birmingham Stallions became the first new USFL champions, after winning the league championship game against the Philadelphia Stars on July 3, 2022, 33–30.
+Upon the conclusion of its first season, the league became the first high-level spring football league to complete a season since the original iteration of the XFL in 2001, following the early shutdown of the AAF and COVID-19-induced hiatus of the second XFL in 2019 and 2020, respectively.

+2023 season

 On June 27, 2022, Fox Sports confirmed to Sports Business Journal that the USFL would return for another season in 2023.
 There would be no expansion that year, and the league would continue to use a hub model, with "two to four" locations housing all eight teams.
-In October 13, the league signed an exclusive partnership agreement with HUB Football.
+In October 13, the league signed an exclusive partnership agreement with HUB Football, which ended in June 2023, when HUB's owner Don Yee decided to pull the plug on the operation.